Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-As music fans, each of us have at least one, but more than likely a few, holy grail type recordings we are always seeking to obtain and add to our private collections, right?
+As music fans, each of us has at least one, but more than likely a few, holy grail type recordings we are always seeking to obtain and add to our private collections, right?

 I know I have several myself, albums that are either needed to complete a discography of a particular band, perhaps something that holds sentimental significance to us, or just something that is ultra freaking rare.